Bug report #1752

 I was close to finding this workaround today, but gave up.
 I was unclear on how to call the DoNotUseNativeDialog option and gave up.
 Glad to see your still keeping an eye on mac-related issues.
 I will look into qt-64 bit, although I hit some other problems when I tried that a month or so back that I cannot recall now.

-#12 Updated by William Kyngesburye over 9 years ago
+#12 Updated by William Kyngesburye about 10 years ago

 - Status changed from Closed to Feedback